kragen/derctuo/markdown/scribal-basic.md

         handler
     }

-But if we're using the Python-like indented-block syntax, you need some kind of keyword to introduce the block:
+But if we’re using the Python-like indented-block syntax, you need some kind of keyword to introduce the block:

     [onclick x y buttons &path then: &handler]